Is Depression Genetic? Understanding Biology And Mental Health

 It may be beneficial to turn to a doctor and/or a mental health professional for guidance.
 Online therapy is becoming an increasingly popular option for adults and teenagers seeking support for depressive symptoms.
 Through online platforms like BetterHelp, you can match with a qualified counselor within 48 hours, significantly shorter than the average time it takes to find a compatible in-person therapist.

-Online therapy is additionally proving to be just as effective as in-person modes of therapy.
+Online therapy is proving to be just as effective as in-person therapy for a number of mental health conditions.
 In a six-week randomized controlled trial involving 60 participants identified as experiencing symptoms of anxiety or depression, researchers created an experimental group in which received one online session weekly.
 Therapists used popular depression treatment approaches like cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT) to support patients in achieving reduced symptoms during this time frame.
 At the end of the study, the therapist-guided online therapy intervention was found to be superior to self-help, internet-based therapy.

 Takeaway